andrefsilveira1/rabbitmq-golang/README.md

 - Run main.go and type a message: `go run main.go`

 This service will sent only one message per execution.
 Feel free do adjust as you want.

+# Important:

+This example it's a little Chat Messenger demonstration.
+But, RabbitMQ is designed for reliability first, but not for real-time message communication.